shelleycavaness/padawans/README.md

 Each student must self evaluate their level.

 ### :tulip:Install and setup
-First pull the repo and do an `npm install` in the /api/ folder.
+First Cone the repo and do an `npm install` in the /api/ folder.
 Next look in the `assets/conception/scriptBD/pdawans.sql` for the sql script.
-Then in phpmyadmin create a new database called padawans(uft8_general_ci) and paste this script from pdawans.sql into the sql tab then execute!
+Then in phpmyadmin create a new database called `padawans` (uft8_general_ci) and paste this script from pdawans.sql into the sql tab then execute!
 And voila! :trumpet: you are ready!

 #### :scroll:Todo
 NIVEAU 1